Anne Heche dies after being taken off life support, spokesperson says

 The actress is best known for her roles in 1990s films such as Volcano, the Gus Van Sant remake of Psycho, Donnie Brasco and Six Days, Seven Nights.

-She launched her career playing a pair of good and evil twins on the long-running daytime soap opera Another World, for which she earned a Daytime Emmy Award in 1991.
+She launched her career on the daytime soap opera Another World, for which she earned a Daytime Emmy Award in 1991.

-But it was her personal life led that led to perhaps even greater fame.
-Heche became a lesbian icon as a result of her high-profile relationship with comedian and TV host Ellen DeGeneres in the late 1990s.
+But it was Heche's personal life led that led to perhaps even greater fame.
+She became a lesbian icon as a result of her high-profile relationship with Ellen DeGeneres.

 Heche acknowledged the romance took a toll on her career, saying the relationship with DeGeneres led to her firing from a multimillion-dollar film agreement, and that she did not work in a studio film for a decade.

 Heche was born in Aurora, Ohio, in 1969, the youngest of five siblings.
-She had a challenging childhood.
 The family moved around a lot.
-She said she believed her father, Donald, was a closeted gay man; he died in 1983 of HIV.
+She said she believed her father, Donald, was a closeted gay man.
+He died in 1983 of HIV.

-In her 2001 Memoir Call Me Crazy, and in subsequent interviews, Heche said her father abused her sexually as a child, triggering mental health issues which the actress said she carried with her for decades as an adult.
+In her 2001 Memoir Call Me Crazy, and in subsequent interviews, Heche said her father abused her sexually as a child, triggering mental health issues which she said she carried with her for decades as an adult.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.